BE Software Engineering

 Program Objectives

-• PEO 3: The graduates will use their knowledge and skills to effectively contribute towards engineering jobs’ creation by undertaking roles as entrepreneurs and project managers/ marketers to undertake new technological projects in the country for continued indigenization of technology for sustainable economy.
+• PEO 3: The graduates will be able to use their skills by undertaking roles as entrepreneurs and project managers to undertake new technological projects for development of society.

 Program Learning Outcomes